 Star Trek: The Next Generation

-"The Measure of a Man" - Written by Melinda M. Snodgrass
+Melinda M. Snodgrass, writer, "The Measure of a Man"

-One of the best TNG episodes (and so important that we included it in our Picard watch guide), "The Measure of a Man" questioned Data’s personhood.
+One of the best The Next Generation episodes (and so important that we included it in our Picard watch guide), "The Measure of a Man" questioned Data’s personhood.
 Picard stood strong for his crewmember’s agency, even as Riker is forced into the uncomfortable position of having to argue against it.
-Melinda M. Snodgrass crafted an introspective episode that forced the crew of the Enterprise to examine what makes someone human, and in turn gave us one of the best episodes of The Next Generation.
+Melinda M. Snodgrass crafted an introspective episode that forced the crew of the Enterprise to examine what makes someone human, and in turn gave us one of the best episodes of television.

 Picard faces a miscarriage of justice by a corrupt Starfleet admiral in this episode that defined him as a character.
 Picard believes that justice should be carried out in a rational, collected fashion, even as Admiral Satie accuses him of crimes he did not commit after defending a crewman from accusations of sabotage.
 Jeri Taylor gets to the heart of what makes Picard an admirable captain and a good man in this classic episode.